desmodrone/desmodrone/README.md

-Hi there 👋 I'm Erick,
+Hi there 👋 I'm Erick

 🎮 In a previous life I was game producer  that worked at: